AlanCLo/play_gcp/data_eng/bigtable/README.md

 # BigTable

+"A fully managed, scalable NoSQL database service for large analytical and operational workloads with up to 99.999% availability."

 THINGS TO DO
 * Find some data to upload and do some performance tests
 * Implement a POC for each time series design pattern